Top 11 Weight Training Exercises for Sprinters

 One of the key components behind sprinting is that we have to have good stability and superior dynamic trunk control.
 Then a problem we have with some sprint coaches and speed coaches is them being against their athletes getting too muscular or too bulky up top.
 But then athletes end up running out-of-balance and unable to handle the forces because their upper bodies are pathetically weak.

 With that being said, we are not trying to develop sprinters that are hulking individuals.
 We are trying to develop sprinters that are strong, balanced, and can utilize their upper bodies with their trunks and coordinate with their legs.
+For a weight training program made specifically for sprinters, you can try the Peak Strength app for a week of free weight training for our sport.

 6. Alternating Dumbbell Bench